Low blood sugar (hypoglycaemia)

 Follow these steps if someone has a seizure due to low blood sugar:

-- stay with them and stop them from hurting themselves – lie them down on something soft and move them away from anything dangerous (like a road or hot cooker)
+Lie them down on something soft and move them away from anything dangerous (like a road or hot cooker).

 Tell your diabetes care team if you ever have a severe hypo that caused you to have a seizure.